Los Angeles Environmental Litigation Lawyer

 Read the full article on Bloomberg Law

-A Los Angeles–based environmental attorney has filed a lawsuit against the massive Trader Joe’s grocery chain in the state of California, alleging that some of the company’s products contain high levels of lead.
+A Los Angeles environmental attorney has filed a lawsuit against Trader Joe’s in California.
+The lawsuit alleges that several products contain high levels of lead.

 Read the full article on Popular Mechanics